 The esseesse was not launched as an official model.
-It was an upgrade added to the standard car by the dealers after purchase and not at the factory.
-This was because the UK at the time did not have Homologation approvel which would technically make this a modified car.
+It was a performance upgrade added to the standard car by the dealers after purchase and not at the factory.
+This was because the UK at the time did not have Homologation approval which would technically make this a modified car.

 The esseesse version is NOT on the log book.
 It will always be listed as a standard AGP 155 and not recognised by the DVLA either.
 However some insurance companies especially specialised ones do acknowledge this version and will need to be declared as such

 Due to the esseesse not being recorded on any data base it is difficult to guess how many esseesse models were converted.
 It is estimated that around only 50 of the AGP and APE esseesse are left.
 Dealers estimated only one in three cars sold were upgraded to esseesse.
 These are now quite sought after and prices remain strong.

 EVO esseesse kit features floating discs and Koni FSD shocks with esseesse springs and 18” esseesse rims in white or titanium.

 Like the AGP esseesse the APE was also a dealer only supplied kit and not an official model or recognised by the DVLA.
 It is also not listed on the log book so dont be suprised to see it listed as a standard 165 APE.
 Like the AGP it was also supplied with a certificate of authentication and dealer stamp.
 It is estimated that only about 50 of these esseesse versions are left making it rarer than the Supersport.

 APE SCORPIONE 180